lafarch/trendArbitrage/README.md

 ## Limitations

-1. **Estimated conversion rates:** Industry benchmarks, not product-specific
+1. **Estimated search volumes:** Relative interest scaled to 10k baseline (not absolute Google data)
-2. **Search volume scaling:** Relative interest scaled to 10k baseline (not absolute Google data)
+2. **Purchase intent heuristic:** Based on product availability, not actual click-through data
-3. **Price averages:** From top 20 Shopping results (may not reflect full market)
+3. **Competition counts:** Total listings (doesn't assess seller quality/ranking)
-4. **Competition:** Counts all listings (doesn't assess quality/ranking)
+4. **No cost data:** Doesn't factor in CAC, COGS, or margin estimates

 **Recommendation:** Use scores as initial screening.
-Validate top opportunities with manual research before committing capital.
+Validate top opportunities (score >50) with manual research before investing capital.

 ---

 ## Key Takeaways

-- **Opportunity Score combines economics + momentum** into a single 0-100 metric
+- **Opportunity Score = (Demand/Competition) × Momentum** in a single 0-100 metric
-- **Log-scaled supply** reflects real competitive dynamics (10k vs 20k listings has minimal impact difference)
+- **Momentum is multiplicative** because growth amplifies opportunity, not adds to it
-- **Verdicts explain WHY** a score is high/low using the underlying math
+- **No revenue projections** because they're unreliable without real conversion/pricing data
-- **Temporal analysis** validates consistency and filters noise
+- **Temporal analysis is critical** to separate noise from signal
-- **Not a guarantee:** A score of 80 means strong fundamentals, not guaranteed profit
+- **Score >70 = strong fundamentals, not guaranteed profit**

-Use this tool to filter noise and focus manual research on high-potential niches.
+Use this tool to filter noise and focus research on mathematically sound niches.